qv323/homelabdocs/README.md

 This homelab is built to mirror real-world IT infrastructure on a small scale.
 I use clustering, virtualization, VLAN segmentation, automated backups, and scripting to test ideas and simulate production scenarios.
 My documentation here is meant to be a resource for myself and anyone interested in homelab or IT operations.

 ---

+## Documentation & Reference Files

+Most detailed configuration files, best practices checklists, troubleshooting guides, and device inventory spreadsheets are maintained **offline** in the `/homelab docs` directory on my NAS and/or primary management workstation.
+These files are not included in this public repository to protect sensitive data and streamline maintenance.

+When a section in this README refers to a specific guide, checklist, or reference, look for the document by name in the `/homelab docs` folder on the NAS.

+---